GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

     615468       | "Morris, J.\nAppeal from an order of nonsuit and dismissal, in an action brought by a tenant to recover damages for injuries to her goods, caused by leakage of water from an upper story.
 The facts, so far as they are pertinent to our inquiry, are about these: The Hardman Estate is the owner of a building on Yesler Way, in Seattle, the lower portion of which is divided into storerooms, and the upper is used as a hotel.
 Appellant, who was engaged in the millinery business, occupied one of the storerooms under a written lease...."
     ```

-To intuitively understand semantic search, observe that the description mentioned downtown, but doesn't actually contain the terms `"Water leaking into the apartment from the floor above."`.
+To intuitively understand semantic search, observe that the opinion mentioned doesn't actually contain the terms `"Water leaking into the apartment from the floor above."`.
 However it does highlight a document with a section that says `"nonsuit and dismissal, in an action brought by a tenant to recover damages for injuries to her goods, caused by leakage of water from an upper story"`

 ### Difference between <code spellcheck="false">tsvector</code> vs <code spellcheck="false">pgvector</code>